openmrv/MRV/Formatted/Modules_3/1_sampling_design_STR.md

 ![](https://latex.codecogs.com/svg.latex?\Large&space;n=\left&space;[\frac{\sum_{h}W_h\textup{SD}_h}{\text{SE}(p)}\right&space;]^2)

 *Wh* is the weight of stratum *h*, which is simply the area of the stratum expressed as a proportion of the total study area; SD*h* is the standard deviation of stratum *h*, which is explained below.
 The target standard error is SE(*p*).
 We will demonstrate the calculation using a map from another tutorial here on OpenMRV that can be found under process "Change detection" and tool "CODED".
-This map is a map of disturbance, stable forest and stable non-forest.
+This map is a map of disturbance, stable forest and stable non-forest and can be found as a GEE asset [here](https://code.earthengine.google.com/?asset=users/openmrv/MRV/CODED_Colombia_Stratification_No_Buffer).
 The sample size calculation under STR can be complicated so we'll use a spreadsheet from Google Sheets (or Microsoft Excel if you prefer).
 The spreadsheet used in this tutorial can be accessed here: https://docs.google.com/spreadsheets/d/1lmPt35SvR3X7txpn0cwd-xkgwC_4nRPL520OZZcRKX0/edit?usp=sharing

 ##### Step 1
 First we need to compute the  number of pixels of each stratum; this can be done using GDAL, QGIS, Google Earth Engine, etc.; if you went through the tool "CODED" here on OpenMRV, these areas are printed in the *Console* in Google Earth Engine.
 If not, or if you have an existing GEE asset, load the asset using the AREA2 Stratified Random Sampling script  (https://code.earthengine.google.com/6a0f89221d40ee039362974d303ff5aa) to compute the strata weights.
 Add these numbers on the first row "Area [px]".
 On the second row, express these areas as a proportion (in cell B3 type "=B2/sum($B2:$D2") and extend to E2).
 These proportions are referred to as the strata weights (*Wh*)